dhui808/azure-ai-certifications/ai-900/README.md

 | **RNNs** (Recurrent)     | Speech / Time-series | Has "memory" to process sequences of data. |
 | **Transformers**         | Text / Translation   | Uses "attention" to understand the context of words. |
 | **GANs** (Generative)    | Creating new content | Uses two networks (Generator vs. Discriminator) to compete. |

+## Reinforcement learning
+**Reinforcement learning** is a machine learning approach where agents learn optimal behavior through trial and error, receiving rewards or penalties.